Unsure whether you need a regulated or unregulated bridging loan?

 In the bridging loan market only consumer loans secured by a first charge on the borrowers (or partners's) home are regulated.
 This arrangement is sometimes known as a regulated mortgage contract.

-Certain Loans which are secured by a second charge on a borrower (or partners's) home are also regulated.
+Certain loans which are secured by a second charge on a borrower (or partners's) home are also regulated.
 These are known as consumer credit loans.

-In both cases at least 40% the property must be currently or going to be lived in by the property owner.
+In both cases at least 40% of the property must be currently or going to be lived in by the property owner.

 Which Bridging Loans are Unregulated?

-Currently, commercial bridging finance is unregulated, meaning the FCA extends no protection or supervision to this area of the industry.
+Currently, all commercial bridging finance is unregulated, meaning the FCA extends no protection or supervision to this area of the industry.
 If you're securing a loan for an investment property, a commercial building, or for a buy-to-let it will not be regulated.